There is this unfortunate and misguided notion that relationships that begin over long distances do not stand a chance.

 These are very important questions to ask when starting a relationship where distance is involved.
 Having a specific end goal makes the entire process bearable.

 A great example is agreeing that one of you will move to where the other is as the relationship grows.
 You could also decide to set up roots somewhere new together.

 Psychologically prepare yourself for hard times ahead if you want to make a long-distance relationship work.

 Patience is particularly important, and you will have to practice this not only on your partner but for the sake of your sanity to survive the circumstances.

 Start working on yourself

-For more info about LDR, ahead up to Jesse’s blog MyLongDistanceLove.com.
+For more advice about long-distance relationships, head up to Ella’s blog DatingLongDistance.